Wansmer/symbol-usage.nvim/README.md

 ## Features

-- Shows references, definitions and implementations as virtual text;
+- Shows references, definitions, and implementations as virtual text;
-- Three options for display virtual text: above the line, end of line or near with colorcolumn;
+- Three options for display virtual text: above the line, end of line or near with textwidth;
-- Works with Lsp servers even client do not support `textDocument/codeLens` feature;
+- Works with LSP servers even client do not support `textDocument/codeLens` feature;
 - Fully customizable: can be customized for different languages or use with default config for all;
-- Ignores unnecessary requests to Lsp;
+- Ignores unnecessary requests to LSP;

 ## Requirements